EqualifyEverything/handbook/BootstrapEqualify.md

 ## Goal

-Secure a contract with one customer that meets our targets (see [/Business.md](/Business.md)) within eleven weeks.
+Secure a contract with one customer that meets our targets (see [/Business.md](/Business.md)) within seven weeks.
 Concurrently, identify new Leads and Ambassadors while refining the sales approach.

 ## Timeline

-April 3 - June 19, with the possibility of extension if the campaign is successful.
+April 3 - May 26, with the possibility of extension if the campaign is successful.
+The timeline was set because it is before a Summer break.
+The Summer break (2 weeks) will be used to understand outcomes.

 ## Collaborators
 Blake([@bbertucc](https://github.com/bbertucc)) is leading a campaign to develop Equalify's business.
 Feeback will be requested from two networks of collaborators: